Multicomponent cat states with sub-Planckian structures and their optomechanical analogues

-We now extend the concept of sub-Planck structures to higher-order superpositions multi-component cat states, focusing on the cases shown in Fig.~\ref{fig:fig1}(c)-(f), obtained by setting $L = 6, 8, 10, 12$ in Eq.~(\ref{eq:genric1}).
-The cases with $L=8$ and $L=12$ are superpositions of two and three compass states, respectively, and have been investigated recently to construct isotropic sub-Planck features~\cite{shukla_superposing_2023}.
-We include these cases to compare them with our new cases of $L=6$ and $L=10$, demonstrating that isotropic sub-Planck structures are not limited to compass state superpositions but can extend to certain $L$-component cat states, as our investigation confirms.
-This comparison shows that isotropic sub-Planck structures from compass-state superpositions~\cite{shukla_superposing_2023} are a subset of the broader concept we propose.
+We now extend the concept of sub-Planckian structures to higher-order superposition multicomponent cat states, focusing on the cases shown in Figs.~\ref{fig:fig1}(c)–(f), obtained by setting $L = 6$, $L = 8$, $L= 10$, and $L=12$ in Eq.~(\ref{eq:genric1}).
+The cases with $L=8$ and $L=12$ are superpositions of two and three compass states, respectively, and were investigated recently to construct isotropic sub-Planckian features~\cite{shukla_superposing_2023}.
+We include these cases to compare them with our cases of $L=6$ and $L=10$, demonstrating that isotropic sub-Planckian structures are not limited to compass-state superpositions but can extend to certain $L$-component cat states, as our investigation confirms.
+This comparison shows that isotropic sub-Planckian structures from compass-state superpositions~\cite{shukla_superposing_2023} are a subset of the broader concept we propose.